IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_key_template.rst

     Description of the key template.

-  instance_id (True, str, None)
-    (Required for new resource) The ID of the UKO instance this resource exists in.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

+  name (True, str, None)
+    (Required for new resource) Name of the template, it will be referenced when creating managed keys.

+  instance_id (True, str, None)
+    (Required for new resource) The ID of the UKO instance this resource exists in.

   vault (True, list, None)
     (Required for new resource) ID of the Vault where the entity is to be created in.

+  key (True, list, None)
+    (Required for new resource) Properties describing the properties of the managed key.

   id (False, str, None)